Graduate Diploma Level Unit

 Mode(s) of delivery: On Campus and Blended Delivery

 This unit is for students continuing in their placement from the previous term.
-Skills from the unit Counselling Placement and Supervision 1 are advanced through supervised work in this unit, which prepares students for a counselling role the workplace.
+Skills from the unit Field Placement and Supervision 1 are advanced through supervised work in this unit, which prepares students for a counselling role the workplace.

 With an awareness of organisational, cultural and social contexts for their practice students will critically evaluate their counselling competence, including assessment and intervention planning to match client presentations.